nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 ![Diagram](/static/images/porch/guides/reject-workflow.drawio.svg)

-If the package is rejected, the process begins again from Step 2 until the desired state is achieved.
+If the package revision is rejected, the process begins again from Step 2 until the desired state is achieved.

 ![Diagram](/static/images/porch/guides/lifecycle-workflow.drawio.svg)